NavigationContentFooter

 • Docker

-• Docker-InstantApp
+• InstantApp

-Docker is an open source containerization platform.
+Docker is an open-source containerization platform.
 Docker allows developers to package their applications into containers, using OS-level virtualization.
 This page shows you how to create an Instance with Docker preinstalled using the Docker InstantApp based on Ubuntu 22.04, and then how to start using Docker for your containerization projects.
 By default, this image supports routed IPs.

 Before you start